-Next, we empirically examine the theoretical predictions regarding cross-importer prices: prices should be lower in large markets and higher in rich markets after conditioning on market size.
 We employ bilateral export data from the Eurostats Trade Database for the period 1990-2003.
 These data report values and quantities (weight in kilograms) of trade for each of 11 EU exporters and over 200 importers worldwide, measured at the 8 digit level of the Harmonized System (roughly 11,000 categories).
-Because we have exporter-importer-product-time variation, we can control for many factors outside our model, and relate changes in import prices at the border (i.e. prior to any value-added in distribution or retailing) to changes in importer characteristics.
+Because we have exporterimporter-product-time variation, we can control for many factors outside our model.
+Notably, we can control for importer-specific price variation, such as that arising from level differences in income and non-homothetic demand for quality, and we can control for differential growth rates in exporter prices due to changes in quality produced or production costs.
+We can then relate changes in import prices at the border (i.e. prior to any value-added in distribution or retailing) to changes in importer characteristics.